-Read the first three chapters of the FLL Coaches’ Handbook (handbook available with paid registration):
+Read the first three chapters of the FLL Coaches’ Handbook located on the Resources page.

 What do I do after I register my team?

-You will receive a registration packet that includes the Coaches’ Handbook for the Body Forward Challenge.
+You will receive a registration packet that includes the Coaches’ Handbook.
 Read this Handbook carefully.
-If you have not already done so, go back to the registration system and purchase one Field Setup Kit ($65 US + tax + shipping or $78 CAD + tax + shipping) and, if your team does not already have one, order one MINDSTORMS® Robot Set ($395 US + tax + shipping or $480 CAD + tax + shipping).
-If you have multiple teams, they can share one Field Setup Kit or they can each have their own.
+If you have not already done so, go back to the registration system and purchase one Field Setup Kit (approx. ~ $75 US + tax + shipping or $88 CAD + tax + shipping).
+Note that if you have multiple teams, they can share one Field Setup Kit or they can each have their own.
 It’s up to you!

 The Field Setup Kit is the playing field for the Robot Game.
 Depending on when you register, you could receive your kit as early as July.
 As soon as you receive it, you can begin putting it together with your team, which is a great “team building” exercise, but you won’t know what the actual game is until the Challenge is released on September 3rd.
 To even the playing field, so to speak, all teams are granted access to the Challenge at the same time.
 Some Operational Partners host events to celebrate the release of the Challenge in their regions.
 Contact your Operational Partner for more information.